 Pros and Cons of Banquette Seating

 When you go to a restaurant, do you request a table or a booth?
-Without a doubt, we are booth people.
+Without a doubt, my friends and I are booth people.

 There is something so cozy about sitting in a somewhat enclosed space where you aren't having anyone bump into your chair or walk past and listen in as you have a private conversation.